-56 / Do ocument History 21

-57 8 Sui ummary : Interfaces 22

-58 8 3.1 Internal Interfaces 22

-59 8 3.2 External Interfaces 22

-60 8.2 2.1 Electrical TTC interface (backplane input) 22

-61 8.2 2.2 Electrical DAQ interface (backplane output) 22

-62 8.2 2.3 IPbus interface (backplane I/O) 22

-63 8.2 2.4 DCS interfaces (backplane I/O) 22

-64 8.2 2.5 Electrical CTP interface (front panel output) 23

-65 8.2 2.6 Optical CTP interface (front panel output) 23

-66 8.2 2.7 Optical FEX/Muon interface (rear input) 23

-67 9 Ар ppendix : Data formats 23

-68 Real-Time

-69 g 9.1 Input Data 23

-70 g 9.2 Real-Time Output Data 23

-71 9 9.3 Backplane data formats

-72

-73 1 In ntroduction

-74 75 76 77 78 mo L1 Ru dule Topo n-2 t ocument describes the specifications for the upgrade of the Level-1 topology to (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) to processor has initially been introduced into the ATLAS trigger for Phase-0 to improve trigger performance by correlating trigger objects (electromagneters, jets, muons) and global quantities.
-[1.1] .
-An ) during

-79 80 81 82 The new L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the Phase-1 upgrade, and it will operate during Run 3.
-It is built to be forward compatible and may remain in the system after the Phase-2 upgrade in LS3, being operated in Run-4 as L1Topo or L0Topo, dependent on the eventual trigger architecture in Phase-2.

-83 84 85 86 [1. dat The ATLAS Phase-1 Level-1 Trigger system comprises eFEX [1.4], jFEX [1.5], and gFEX [1.6] subsystems as calorimeter data sources for L1Topo.
-They are providing trigger object data, "TOBs", to L1Topo via optical fibre bundles.
-Another source of trigger objects is the ATLAS muon trigger subsystem.

-87 88 89 90 91 92 93 94 (cr fib the per cor ass L1Topo is a set of dual width ATCA [1.8] modules, operated in a single ATCA "shelf" crate), compliant with ATLAS and L1Calo standards.
-Real-time data are received via optical libres exclusively.
-L1Topo runs a large number of concurrent and independent algorithms on the input data, to derive a number of trigger bits, typically one result bit and one overflow bit wer algorithm.
-The result bits are forwarded to the Central Trigger Processor, which correlates these bits with further trigger and machine data to generate Level-1 Trigger and ssociated data words, to be transmitted back to the detector.
-Outputs to CTP are available ria electrical and optical data paths.

-- 95 The non-real-time data paths of L1Topo are basically identical to the L1Calo modules built - 96 for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over - 97 the backplane of the ATCA shelf.
+- 75 This document describes the specifications for the upgrade of the Level-1 topology processor - 76 module (L1Topo) of the ATLAS Level-1 Calorimeter Trigger Processor (L1Calo) [1.1] .
+An - The L1Topo processor has initially been introduced into the ATLAS trigger in Phase-0 for Run-2 - 78 to improve trigger performance by correlating trigger objects (electromagnetic clusters, jets, - muons) and global quantities. - The new L1Topo will be installed in L1Calo during the long shutdown LS2, as part of the - Phase-1 upgrade, and it will operate during Run 3 (and early-on in run 4).
+It is built to be - forward compatible to a split Level-0/Level-1 Phase-2 system and may remain in the system - after the Phase-2 upgrade in LS3, dependent on the eventual trigger architecture in Phase-2. - The ATLAS Phase-1 Level-1 Trigger system comprises eFEX [1.2], jFEX [1.3], and gFEX - 85 [1.4] subsystems as calorimeter data sources for L1Topo.
+They are providing trigger object - data, "TOBs", to L1Topo via optical fibre bundles.
+Another source of trigger objects is the - 87 ATLAS muon trigger subsystem. - 88 L1Topo is a set of three (dual-width) ATCA [1.5] [1.6] modules, operated in a single ATCA - 89 "shelf" (crate), compliant with ATLAS and L1Calo standards.
+Real-time data are received via - optical fibres exclusively.
+L1Topo runs a large number of concurrent and independent - algorithms on the input data, to derive a number of trigger bits, typically one result bit and - one overflow bit per algorithm.
+The result bits are forwarded to the Central Trigger Processor - 93 (CTP), which correlates these bits with further trigger and machine data to generate Level-1 - 94 Trigger and associated data words, to be transmitted back to the detector.
+Outputs to the CTP - are available via electrical and optical data paths. - The allocation of the three L1Topo modules (with a total of 6 L1Topo processor FPGAs) to - 97 trigger algorithm types is described in [1.7] - 98 The non-real-time data paths of L1Topo are basically identical to the L1Calo modules built - 99 for Phase-1: data are sent into the readout and the 2nd level Trigger via L1Calo RODs over - the backplane of the ATCA shelf.
 Control and global timing are accomplished via the - backplane as well.
-To that end, L1Calo communicates with two hub/ROD modules located in - 99 dedicated slots of the L1Topo shelf. - 100 The Phase-1 Level-1 trigger system and the role of L1Topo within the Level1Calo system is - described elsewhere in detail.
-Material on current Phase-0 L1Topo construction and - performance is available as well.
-References are given in the appendix.
+To that end, the L1Topo module communicates with two hub/ROD [1.8] - 102 [1.9] modules located in dedicated slots of the L1Topo shelf. - 103 The Phase-1 Level-1 trigger system and the role of L1Topo within the Level-1 Calorimeter - trigger system is described elsewhere in detail.
+Material on current Phase-0 L1Topo - construction and performance is available as well.
+References are given in section 7.